 Our spice pantry is very diverse, that’s because we believe in flavouring our food with real ingredients like herbs and spices, chilli included.
 Whilst we don’t have chilli in all our meals it does have its place in a few of our Asian inspired dishes!

-A few spicy dishes include our Tandoori Chicken with Saag Aloo, Indian Vegetable Curry, Pork Vindaloo, and Mushroom Do Pyaza with Turmeric Rice.
+A few spicy dishes include our Indian Vegetable Curry and our Mushroom Do Pyaza with Turmeric Rice.
 Dishes with a mild hint of chilli Chicken San Choy Bow with Wild Rice & Green Beans, Chicken Burrito Mix, Lamb Korma with Basmati Rice and Butter Chicken Curry with Turmeric Rice & Currants.

 - Medicinal uses and health benefits of chili pepper (Capsicum spp.): a review Volume 6 Issue 4 - 2018 Brhan Khiar Saleh,1 Abdella Omer,2 Belay Teweldemedhin